dmaivel/sharedgl/README.md

 4. Application doesn't run in the virtual machine?
 (Process exists but stalls)
     - Make sure the server is running
         - If you start the server and it still won't run, shut down the VM, run `sudo ./sglrenderer -x`, start the server, start the VM
-    - Make sure the drivers are installed (VirtIO IVSHMEM for Windows, custom kernel must be compiled for linux)
+    - Make sure the drivers are installed (VirtIO IVSHMEM for Windows, custom kernel must be compiled for Linux)
 5. Server reports, `err: failed to open shared memory 'sharedgl_shared_memory'`
     - This (usually) happens when the shared memory file is created before the server runs, meaning the file was created with different privileges.
 You may either:
         - Run the server as `sudo`